Logotype for TeraWulf Inc

 Financial highlights

-• Secured over $12.8 billion in HPC lease agreements and executed $6.5 billion in debt and equity-linked financing in 2025.
+• Secured over $12.8 billion in HPC lease agreements and $6.5 billion in debt and equity-linked financing in 2025.

 • GAAP net loss for 2025 was $661.4 million, primarily due to non-cash fair value adjustments and depreciation; adjusted EBITDA was negative $23.1 million.